vahid28k/vahid28k.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a machine learning scientist in General Motors.
+I was previously a machine learning scientist/engineer in General Motors.
 I am broadly interested in predictive modeling and problems in computational science.
-Previously, I was a postdoctoral researcher at the University of Utah.
+Prior to my position at GM, I was a postdoctoral researcher at the University of Utah.
 My research, primarily, focuses on developing scalable computational algorithms for design optimization and uncertainty quantification of complex engineering systems.
 My research interests are:

 * Multifidelity-Multilevel Approaches for Uncertainty Quantification
 * Numerical Linear Algebra
-* Variational Inference and Statistical Learning for Design Optimization
+* Variational Inference and Statistical Learning
 * Scalable Gaussian Process Regression
-* Topology Optimization under Uncertainty
-* Multiscale Topology Optimization
-* Damage and Nonlocal Mechanics in Design Optimization
+* Large Scale Numerical Optimization

 At a personal level, I have been working on an automated trading app, transforming my previous trading ideas —rooted in chart analysis— into code.
 I will be sharing some of my insights that may benefit others interested in automated trading.
+Please see https://github.com/vahid28k/automated_trading

 Recent News